MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 1. Select the **History** tab from the top of the page.
 For each activity listed there is a brief statement that provides context.
 Select an item from the history table.
 On the top-right of the details page, under History, select **X events** (where X is a number).
 The action history window opens and provides more information.
 Select **Close** on the bottom of the page, then select the **X** on the top-right corner of the details page to return to the History page.

 1. From the top of the page, select **Metrics & trends**.
 Note the available information.
 From the top-right corner of the page, select the **calendar icon**.
 You can narrow down the view to a custom date range.
 Selecting the **filter icon**, allows you to filter the view by Identity, Devices, and/or apps.
+Close the window.

-Close the window and select **Home** from the left navigation panel to return to the Microsoft 365 Defender home page.
+1. From the left navigation panel, select **Home** to the home page for Microsoft 365 Defender.

 1. Keep the browser tab open if you plan to continue with the next demo.